Ken Scarlett: Publications and reception

 Paramount amongst Scarlett's publications is his 1980 Australian Sculptors, funded by a 1977 government grant of $5,000, which with illustrated entries on 450 sculptors constitutes "an encyclopaedia — beyond that, a marvellously useful research tool" in Graeme Sturgeon's estimation in his review of it in Art and Australia, qualified by his recognition that because "the history of European settlement in Australia is so very brief, the effort to establish a sense of our own identity needs all the help it can get.
 A book such as this justifies its creation because it assists with the process of national self-knowledge."
 A companion to the 730 page volume, and published the previous year, is his Australian sculptors exhibition lists.

 Scarlett's other books include Sculpture in Public Gardens (1983), Elgee Park: Sculpture in the Landscape (2010) and monographs on the sculptors John Davis (1989) and Andrew Rogers (2010), and Limited Recall: A Fictional Autobiography (2005).
 His survey of the Mildura Sculpture Triennials, Mildura Revisited: Sculptures Exhibited 1961-1978 (Mildura Arts Centre 2015), was reviewed by Clive Murray-White who salutes Scarlett's role in promoting the triennials and his 'selfless' undertaking of "the massive project to map our nation's sculptural gene pool in the book Australian Sculptors".

 In his review of The Sculpture of John Davis (1989) "the first truly Australian-based sculptor to acquire any sort of international reputation," David Doolan, then curator of Nolan gallery at Lanyon, notes that "Scarlett's study is as subtle, complex, surprising and self-effacing as the best of Davis's art."
 Scarlett's major achievement in his "scholarly, intelligently written" Contemporary Sculpture in Australian Gardens (1993), Sasha Grishin writes, is to show that there is...quality sculpture...in Australia [that] takes into account the natural setting of the Australian landscape.
 [It] is a pioneering book [encouraging] local audience for Australian sculpture."

 Scarlett was a contributing editor to Sculpture (magazine) USA for many years, and his articles appear regularly in art journals in Australia and overseas.
 He writes obituaries of prominent sculptors for newspapers including The Sydney Morning Herald, and The Age.

 An archive of the papers of Ken Scarlett, collected by him over twenty years 1968–1988, is held in the State Library of Victoria.

 Awards and honours

 In 1996 Scarlett was awarded the Medal of the Order of Australia for services to sculpture.

-The Lorne Sculpture Biennale named the The Scarlett Award for art criticism after him.
+The Lorne Sculpture Biennale named The Scarlett Award for art criticism after him.